-The BMA is not in dispute with the university employers that are responsible for determining rates of pay for medical academics, but with the Secretary of State for Health and Social Care with whom the BMA has registered a trade dispute.
+The BMA is not in dispute with the university employers that are responsible for determining rates of pay for medical academics, but with NHS health boards and trusts regarding junior doctor pay levels whom the BMA has registered a trade dispute.
 Junior doctors can only take industrial action against an NHS employer.

 Therefore, to safeguard the ballot appropriately, the decision was made that academic trainees employed by universities cannot take action and so cannot be balloted.